Experiencing God’s Grace In My Marriage

 Fast forward a decade – we married.

 Seemingly blessed from the beginning, my rebellious better half settled substantially down, we bought a home, got new and well-paying jobs, and began to really plan out future.
+A year and a half later, we welcomed a beautiful baby boy.
+Almost two years to the day came a stunning baby girl.
 Life was perfect.

 Until one day I came home from work to find my husband in tears.
 He believed he was depressed and in need of Christ.
 I believed he needed a doctor and some medication.
 He started seeing a therapist, who agreed.
 In fact, his therapist told him that going to church would not solve his problem, but an anti-depressant would.